MichaelTheButter/SampleScrap/README.md

 # SampleScrap
 This is a sample Scrapping project.
 This program downloads and segregates data from defined URL address, with used machines for sale.
-It creates machines list with basic information, export it to CSV and print out in terminal.
+It creates list of machines with basic information, exports it to CSV and prints out in terminal.